Nancy Drew: Books

 The longest-running series of books to feature Nancy Drew is the original Nancy Drew series, whose 175 volumes were published from 1930 to 2003.
 Nancy also appeared in 124 titles in The Nancy Drew Files and became the heroine of the Diaries series.
 Various other series feature the character, such as the Nancy Drew Notebooks and Nancy Drew on Campus.
 While Nancy Drew is the central character in each series, continuity is preserved only within one series, not between them all; for example, in concurrently published titles in the Nancy Drew series and the Nancy Drew on Campus series, Nancy is respectively dating her boyfriend Ned Nickerson and broken up with Ned Nickerson.

 The two exceptions are the series Super Mystery (also called A Nancy Drew and Hardy Boys Super Mystery), which ran concurrently with the Files and shares continuity with those stories and the then-running Hardy Boys Casefiles, and in 2007, a new A Nancy Drew and Hardy Boys Super Mystery series shared continuity with the Girl Detective series.

-Nancy Drew Diaries started in 2013.
-This is a reboot of the Nancy Drew: Girl Detective series.
-The series is "a classic Nancy Drew with her modern twist".
-While similar to the Nancy Drew Girl Detective series, this series includes situations and problems typical in young adult "tween" books.
-The mystery element is not always the main focus of the characters, and often, Nancy states she is avoiding mysteries or "on a break" from sleuthing.
-Nancy often acts timid and scared; in book #16, The Haunting on Heliotrope Lane, she says she is glad she "hasn't peed herself from being scared".
-This Nancy does not navigate the world of adults like previous versions of the character.
-The first-person narration reveals a juvenile voice with a passive role in the action and a lack of motivation in solving mysteries.
-In book #12, The Sign in the Smoke, Nancy does not solve the mystery; a secondary character comes up with the solution.
-In several books, Nancy stumbles upon the solution to the "mystery" and acts amazed at the reveal.
-This is in contrast to the setup of the previous Nancy Drew series.
-Attempts to make Nancy's character more modern and less perfect have resulted in a confusing and often conflicting representation of the iconic Nancy Drew character.
+The Hardy Boys also appeared in the special holiday book of the Diaries series.

+In 2023, the history of the Nancy Drew franchise was chronicled in What is the Story of Nancy Drew?, a children's nonfiction book written by Dana Meachen Rau and illustrated by Dede Putra, with an unabridged narration performed by Jorjeana Marie.